-Risk management.
-To limit the risks associated with financing needs, the Group seeks to diversify its sources of financing.
+Risk management: To limit the risks associated with financing needs, the Group seeks to diversify its sources of financing.
 In addition to bank debt, AFYREN's initial public offering in October 2021 gave it access to new sources of financing.
 The Group is committed to maintaining strong relationships with its existing investors (shareholders, banking partners) and to developing new ones to prepare for the future.
-The Group pays particular attention to the distribution of its financing lines and to the specific conditions attached to them: the loan agreements currently in force do not contain any covenants or guarantees.
+The Group pays particular attention to the distribution of its financing lines and the specific conditions attached to them (covenants, guarantees).
+In 2024 AFYREN NEOXY secured two new financing contracts for a total of €19 million (of which €12 million was disbursed in 2024) with Bpifrance and a syndicate of banking partners, demonstrating AFYREN's ability to engage its financial partners alongside it.